biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * will_paginate.
 Use kaminari instead.
 * ActiveAdmin.
 If you need admin panel with simple CRUD, it will work.
 If you will need to customize, it will turn your life in hell.
 * swagger-docs.
-Mostly unsupported and use oudated Swagger 1.2 Specification.
+Mostly unsupported and use outdated Swagger 1.2 Specification.
 Use swagger-blocks.
 * paperclip.
 Hard to customize behavior for non-trivial situations.
 * factory_girl.
 Just use rspec-activemodel-mocks instead.
 * faker.
 You don't need this without factory_girl.